openvocab/loomio-api-proposal/README.md

  3. **Fragile user rights**.
 The business behind the Hub app may go bust, or another business may buy it prompting a revison in the Terms of Service and degradation of user rights.

 The situation is analogous to the use private offline spaces for public good purposes: when private interests control and surveil the spaces where people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
-For more information on this persepctive please see [@anildash](https://github.com/anildash)'s talk [The Web We Lost](http://dashes.com/anil/2012/12/the-web-we-lost.html)
+For more information on this perspective please see [@anildash](https://github.com/anildash)'s talk [The Web We Lost](http://dashes.com/anil/2012/12/the-web-we-lost.html)

 ---
 ###Integration as a Service